trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 * Open browser and log in your router's panel page

-* Find list all of the devices connected to the network and copy the IP address of the Raspberry Pi (it will most likely have the hostname `raspberrypi`)
+* Find list of all of devices connected to the network and copy the IP address of the Raspberry Pi (it will most likely have the hostname `raspberrypi`)

 * Open Terminal on your host machine.
 You can use PowerShell on Windows or RaspController for Android